SrijanBadhya/Debsoc/Running the PES Debsoc.md

 _However, I wouldn't recommend getting the fresher to give an OA to everyone because people might follow incorrect advice from them.
 What I did, was ask this panelist to give their OA privately to just me._
 - _However, if you think you can interrupt their OA and catch them on every mistake or misleading piece of feedback, and prevent harm to the other fresher speakers, then you can go for public OAs._
 - + _However, interrupting is also annoying.
 To avoid this, you might decide make a mental note of their mistakes and tell them later.
 This flaw in this solution is that you're also quite likely to forget your mental notes._

-(that does it for these 3 confusing lines of prolb
+(That's it for these 3 confusing lines of a problem to a solution to a problem to a solution to a problem to a solution to a problem to a solution.)

 # How to resolve Debsoc Drama